Runnable/docs/repositories/byod/_posts/2016-01-23-using-private-docker-images.md

 }
 ```

 Then click the **Save & Build** button to apply your changes.
 Now our image builder will use the credentials you added when accessing images in your private registry.
-Next, you should go through these steps again for any other repositories that build from private images.
+You should go through these steps again for any other repositories that build from private images.